1. If I publish a paper as a graduate student at U of T, can it still be used as part of my thesis?

 12. What financial support options are available to PhD students who are no longer receiving a cohort funding package?

-If you are in the fifth or sixth year of your doctoral program, you are eligible for a Doctoral Thesis Completion Grant.
+If you are in the fifth or sixth year of your doctoral program, you are eligible for a Doctoral Completion Award.

 Contact your graduate unit or visit the